 In the second kind of argument, reasoning starts from a relatively abstract concept whose application is taken as assured, but further reflection leads to the conclusion that its scope must be extended to include the whole of reality.
 Most typically, the concept in question is that of ‘God’, or ‘perfect being’, in which case pantheism appears as the logical terminus or completion of theism.
 The following paragraphs illustrate four examples of such reasoning.

 (1) Traditional theism asserts the omnipresence of God and, while it strongly wishes to maintain that this is not equivalent to pantheism, the difference between saying that God is present everywhere in everything and saying that God is everything is far from easy to explain.
 If omnipresence means, not simply that God is cognisant of or active in all places, but literally that he exists everywhere, then it is hard to see how any finite being can be said to have existence external to God.
-Indeed, for Isaac Newton and Samuel Clarke divine omnipresence was one and the same thing as space, which they understood as ‘the sensorium of God.’
-(Oakes 2006)
+Indeed, for Isaac Newton and Samuel Clarke divine omnipresence was one and the same thing as space, which they understood as ‘the sensorium of God’ (Oakes 2006).
+One recent variant of this position is Logical Pantheism according to which God is identified with logical space, with the totality of all possible worlds.
+(Aranyosi 2022)

 The pantheist asserts an identity between God and nature, but it needs to be asked in just what sense we are to understand the term ‘identity’?
 To begin with it is necessary to raise two ambiguities in the logic of identity.